 On arrival at Lamanai, I popped to the bathroom & Amir paid for my entry ticket.
 We had a brief look in the museum which had a few artefacts from the site and an explanation about the growth of Lamanai and its place in Maya society.
 Lamanai was inhabited for almost 3000 years; far exceeding the average lifespan of most Maya communities.
 The design of Lamanai also differs from most settlements; instead of being arranged around central plazas, the temples are built alongside the river in a linear development.
 The name Lamanai means ‘submerged crocodile’ in Maya, and you don’t need two guesses at which animal lurks in the waters alongside the ruins!

-After the museum, we set off to the first pyramid, the Jaguar Temple.
+After the museum, we set off to the first pyramid at Lamanai, the Jaguar Temple.
 Part of the pyramid is carved into the shape of a jaguar’s head – using a bit of imagination I could see what they meant.
 Apparently, there was a tarantula hiding in the nostril hole but we couldn’t see it when we had a look, and I didn’t want to get too close just in case!

 Facing the temple was a raised area that used to be steam rooms for the reigning Maya; we rested there in the shade for a few moments, and spotted some howler monkeys snoozing in the trees above.
 Amir told me that the monkeys here sleep a lot, as there is very little fruit, they rely on leaves as their main source of food, which is harder to digest and doesn’t give as much energy as fruit would – hence the sleeping monkeys.

 We carried on to the High Temple, strolling through the forest and watching out for birds & lizards along the way.
-It is possible to climb this temple; it is actually set up very well, with a wooden stair case winding around the back side of the pyramid to allow you to climb almost to the top without the risk of falling down & breaking your neck.
+It is possible to climb this temple at Lamanai; it is actually set up very well, with a wooden stair case winding around the back side of the pyramid to allow you to climb almost to the top without the risk of falling down & breaking your neck.
 The last few steps to the summit are on the limestone pyramid, and it is definitely worth the view, just watch your step.

 After clambering to the summit, I gazed around.
 I was completely alone up here as Amir had stayed at the base.
 A couple of butterflies were playing in the breeze, and I surveyed the land around me, from the river on my left, to green tree tops as far as I could see to the right.
 The sun continued to beat down from above, and despite the breeze I was still sweating.
-The jungle heat was unrelenting, so I didn’t stay exposed for too long.
+The jungle heat in April at Lamanai was unrelenting, so I didn’t stay exposed for too long.

 After a careful descent, we continued to the last pyramid, the mask temple, which has huge faces carved into the rock.
 There are 2 visible faces, which were carefully excavated, and coated in a kind of varnish to protect them from the elements.
 On the upper layer, two more faces are hidden behind a wall of rock.
-Amir showed me a drawing of how the pyramid looked before it was built over (Mayas would build over the top of old temples and expand them, growing the buildings with each new king), and beneath the visible top layer is another, buried beneath.
+Amir showed me a drawing of how the pyramid looked before it was built over (Mayas would build over the top of old temples and expand them, growing the buildings with each new king), and beneath the visible top layer is another, buried underneath the newer construction.

 Although Lamanai is not a large site, it is definitely worth a visit while you are in Belize to see how the Maya lived here, in what was once a thriving city of 20,000 people.
 The excavated site is fairly small, with just these three temples, a ball court, and a few smaller buildings, but all around lie more ruins beneath the soil.
 In the future archaeologists may well uncover more secrets here!

-We returned to Orange Walk along the same bumpy road, and I somehow managed to fall asleep, despite hitting my head on the roof whenever we went over a particularly vicious bump.
+We returned from Lamanai to Orange Walk along the same bumpy road, and I somehow managed to fall asleep, despite hitting my head on the roof whenever we went over a particularly vicious bump.
 Back at the boat dock we took one of the boats out for a ride, as a consolation for not being able to take the whole trip on the water.
 We saw a semi tame spider monkey which bounced down from the trees to receive a snack, grabbing the peanuts we offered with her outstretched hand, a couple of kingfishers, lots of egrets and a splash in the water which we guessed was a crocodile!